fogush/real-estate-searcher/README.md

 ### About
 This application runs a command that parses real estate sites and sends updates.
-For realt.by you need to create a filter ("заявка"), copy it's id from URL (e.g. 39152 for https://realt.by/sale/flats/?request=39152) and put into the settings file below
+For realt.by you need to create a request ("заявка", https://realt.by/account/requests/), copy its ID from URL (e.g. 39152 for https://realt.by/sale/flats/?request=39152) and put into the settings file below.
+Only tested for apartments.
+Offices, houses and rent may not work correctly

 ### Installation
 Install Docker (https://docs.docker.com/install) and Docker Compose (https://docs.docker.com/compose/install/)